Come to the Barnes, or we'll come to you. Our programs will nourish your students’ imaginations and serve your curricular goals.

 - Artist, musician, and educator LaTreice V. Branson will show how simple self-care exercises can recharge the mind and body, sparking creative wellness.

-- Lisa Kay, of Temple University’s Tyler School of Art, will discuss her new book Therapeutic Approaches in Art Education.
+- Lisa Kay, of Temple University’s Tyler School of Art, will discuss therapeutic strategies for students and teachers.